heathermortensen/SkunkGame/README.md

 - [ ] Do I have time to add some tests?
 - [ ] Add MVC
 - [x] Clean up GitHub README.md
-- [ ] Update the program output inside the readme.
+- [x] Update the program output inside the readme.
 - [ ] Make class diagram
 - [x] winner doesn't work.
 That function is messy - delete it.
-- [ ] format scorecard output for double and triple digits.
+- [x] format scorecard output for double and triple digits.
-- [ ] Double skunk (snake eyes) isn't clearing all rounds of player's points.
+- [ ] Double skunk (snake eyes) isn't clearing all rounds of player's points??
 - [ ] Exit the game user input
 - [ ] Refractor the playGame() method in SkunkApp.java
 - [ ]